FALL 2017 CONFERENCE ANNOUNCEMENT AND CALL-FOR-PRESENTERS

 Various Outdoor Education positions (including Canoe/Voyageur Guides, and Camp Counsellors), Great Moose Adventures

 Great Moose Adventures prides itself as a highly respected, quality Outdoor Education Centre.
 To achieve this status, we rely on an amazing staff of hard working, passionate, skilled outdoor educators, teachers, ECE’s and young professionals.
 As such we are always on the look out for new candidates and fresh faces.
-Please visit our website to see a list of current job openings, including details and requirements – as of January 17th 2017.
+Please visit our website to see a list of current job openings, including details and requirements.

 Click here for the full job descriptions and application details.

 Outward Bound Canada’s greatest asset is our instructional staff.
 Accomplished outdoor educators with extensive technical and facilitation skills, and the passion and compassion to inspire students to learn, our instructors come from all walks of life with a vast array of talents and experiences.
 Some have worked extensively in outdoor education, while others come from university programs or other career paths.
 We value group facilitation skills, life experience, passion, dedication, resiliency, and teaching ability as highly as technical proficiency.